By Michael Holland –

 Focus On The Trend Line

-As my friend Jerry says, you can have a bad day or bad month or even a bad year, but it’s pretty hard to have a bad 5 years.
+You can have a bad day or bad month or even a bad year, but it’s pretty hard to have a bad 5 years.
 What is important is your trend line.
 Take a similar approach to your leadership profession and focus on the trend line so you will keep looking forward.

 Great leaders do replay the past so that they can learn from their experiences not so they can go backwards.
 Maybe it’s the perspective the great leaders have on how they use those leadership learning moments or maybe their ego is in-check.